Workout 101: A Guy’s Guide to Yoga

-I don’t know why we didn’t do a Workout 101 on Vinyasa yoga sooner.
+I don’t know why we didn’t do a Workout 101 on yoga for guys sooner.

-Thankfully, plenty of studios have popped up that get this “I’m just here for the calorie burn and muscle mass gain” versus the “I need to realign my chakras” mindset.
-Which is totally cool too.
+Thankfully, plenty of studios have popped up that get this vibe.
+They’re the “I’m just here for the calorie burn and muscle mass gain” studios, not the “I need to realign my chakras” spots (they’re totally cool, too, though!).

 “Exhale as you move deeper into down dog and remember to engage your core.”